-The MIU PowerPort is packaged specifically for the harsh environments found in utility substations, industrial facilities and remote sites.
-Though functionally similar to commercial modems, the MIU PowerPort includes special features that make it particularly well suited for utility and industrial applications.
+The MIU is packaged specifically for the harsh environments found in utility substations and industrial facilities.
+Though functionally similar to commercial modems, the MIU includes special features that make it particularly well suited for utility and industrial applications:

-Environment: The MIU PowerPort has been designed specifically for use in harsh environments.
-In addition to an extended temperature range (-40 to +85° C), the MIU includes surge, shock, vibration, and safety features superior to those of conventional commercial modems.
+Environment: The MIU has been designed specifically for use in harsh environments.
+In addition to an extended temperature range (-40 to +85°C), the MIU includes surge, shock, vibration, and safety features superior to those of conventional commercial modems.